 The first most important thing when preparing for Communion is to pray.
 Teach the Act of Contrition and the Rosary prayers and pray them every day.
 This is great for kindergarten and first grade and even earlier at home.

-Our spiritual disposition is the most important element in making a good Communion so I like to make a special moment before these daily prayers by making a reference to what we're learning and what great graces we will receive.
+Our spiritual disposition is the most important element in making a good Communion so you'll want to make a special moment before these daily prayers by making a reference to what you're learning and what great graces your children will receive.
+Make it special.

 An awesome idea is to teach the prayers and Ten Commandments the year before the Communion year during kindergarten and first grade.
 This way there's less "work" to do during the actual First Communion year and therefor less pressure.

-By kindergarten or first grade they are ready for the Ten Commandments.
+By kindergarten or first grade children are ready for the Ten Commandments.
 Be sure the children learn the Catholic Ten Commandments as it can be hard to undo childhood mistakes later.

 These Ten Commandment coloring pages are very helpful, too.

 Usually a good First Communion class also includes some Communion saints like St. John the Baptist, St. Pius X and Blessed Imelda and some Bible stories like Adam and Eve (Creation, Original Sin), Noe and the ark, Abraham (Father of Faith), and Moses (Passover, Ten Commandments).

 Telling the stories alone can be enough, especially if you are Sr. Mary Delightful or Mrs. Enthusiastic, but you'll find that it nice to have the books for pictures.
 I like to use a children's Bible and picture book of saints like a photo album so that I can flip through the pictures while I tell or read the stories.

 You can also be sure to take your own children to daily Mass as often as possible.

 The more often your children are able to see the Mass in practice for their First Communion, the more graces they will receive.
 They'll also be less anxious on their beautiful day.